Whatsapp Icon

 Impact on Treatment Choices

 Deciphering the details within a mammogram can guide oncologists and patients through a myriad of treatment avenues.
-For example, the size, location, and character of a tumor, revealed through mammography, can determine whether a patient is a candidate for lumpectomy or if a more extensive treatment like mastectomy is warranted.
+For example, the size, location, and character of a tumour, revealed through mammography, can determine whether a patient is a candidate for lumpectomy or if a more extensive treatment like mastectomy is warranted.

 Moreover, early detection through mammography can pave the way for less invasive treatments and may increase the opportunity for breast-conserving surgeries.
 This fine-tuning of treatment modalities not only targets the cancer more effectively but also aligns with the patient's lifestyle, preferences, and other health considerations, underscoring the essence of personalized care.